 Diagnosis: Doctors usually diagnose croup based on the observable symptoms and a physical exam.
 A doctor listens to the child's breathing with a stethoscope to see if there is wheezing or signs of a respiratory infection.
 The doctor also observes the child's throat for swelling.
 The doctor may swab the throat to determine what type of infection is causing the illness.

 Treatment: Croup does not usually require medical treatment.
 Instead, it can be treated with simple self-care techniques.
-Professional recommend that children drink plenty of fluid, including water or low-sugar and low-acid fruit juices, and get plenty of rest.
+Professionals recommend that children drink plenty of fluid, including water or low-sugar and low-acid fruit juices, and get plenty of rest.
 A humidifier may help reduce symptoms and improve breathing.
 If the child has a fever, acetaminophen (Tylenol®) may help.
 Avoid aspirin in children because it may cause serious side effects, including Reye's syndrome, a life-threatening condition that causes brain inflammation and vomiting.

 In rare cases, if the child's symptoms worsen, a doctor may prescribe medications, such as epinephrine or corticosteroids, to help open the airways.
 Antibiotics are only effective if the infection is caused by bacteria.
 In rare cases, a breathing tube may need to be placed in the child's airway.